-“That is still 7 out of 100,” said Fischer.
+“That is still seven out of 100,” said Fischer.
 “That’s a lot.”
-According to Fischer, Many sex offenders have multiple victims, so it is difficult to know how many teachers, coaches, or administrators in the schools are actually offending against children.
+According to Fischer, many sex offenders have multiple victims, so it is difficult to know how many teachers, coaches, or administrators in the schools are actually offending against children.

 The team may shortly conduct research in the Colorado and Utah Departments of Corrections to test known sex offenders and pedophiles.
 This may validate Fischer’s norm-referenced approach to screening and diagnosis of sex offenders.

 “We face a significant challenge to protect the civil rights of prospective employees while at the same time protecting the safety of children in the schools,” said Fischer.
 “It is undetermined at this point whether we can actually accomplish our goal, but when we consider the amount of suffering incurred by sexual offenses, we are motivated to continue our work.”